We've been training marine naturalists since 1994.

 July 28, 29, 30, (31-day off) & August 1, 2, & 3, 2022

 Class days will mostly be full days, starting around 9 am and ending around 5:00 pm (Pacific).

 • $425 Member Rate (for members of The Whale Museum/Orca Adopters)

 • Six class sessions (lectures).

 • All class materials.

-Lectures and site visits will take place virtually through webinar/videoconferencing software, such as Zoom.
-A full schedule with be provided to registered students.
+Lectures and site visits will take place virtually through pre-recorded and webinar/videoconferencing platforms, such as Zoom and Whova.
+A full schedule with log-on information will be provided to registered students.
 The main focus of the training is the ecology, current status and conservation of Southern Resident Killer Whales and other local marine species as well as discussions about the environments they live in.
 The course includes presentations on cetaceans, pinnipeds, otters, intertidal invertebrates, seabirds, and a variety of other topics such as geology and marine conservation.
 Faculty includes Whale Museum staff, professional naturalists, marine scientists, and environmental educators active in the region.

 Recordings will be made available to participants.
 As much as possible, there will be live, virtual Q & A sessions with presenters.

 While the Summer MNTP is virtual, we hope to be able to offer an additional experience in-person later this year.
 MNTP participants will be given first opportunity to enroll separately in an in-person weekend program on San Juan Island.
 More details will be announced as soon as we can confirm.